oracle-livelabs/oci/opensearch-objectstorage/components/components.md

 - Check that you are in the right compartment (livelab in this case)
 - Click *Create instance*
 - Name: *opensearch-instance*
-- I chose the image *Oracle Linux 7.9* but other image will work too.
+- I chose the image *Oracle Linux 7.9* but other images will work too.
 - Networking
     - Select Existing VCN: *opensearch-vnc*
     - Select Existing Subnet: *Public Subnet-opensearch-vnc*